axelvaldez/radical-companies/_posts/2025/2025-020-13-worked-over.markdown

  <div class="_citation">
   <p>&ldquo;<em>&hellip; the great drainage companies fastenend upon America&lsquo;s prosperity</em>&rdquo; saw to it that &ldquo;<em>the proceeds of the labor of many [went] into the pockets of the few.</em>&rdquo;</p>
  </div>
- <p>This is stil happening: Elon Mush is the richest person in the world and I imagine that other wealty people are quietly competing with him.
-Perhaps <link rel="stlesheet" href="https://en.wikipedia.org/wiki/Carlos_Slim">Carlos Slim Hel&uacute</link>&mdash;but maybe not.</p>
+ <p>This is stil happening: Elon Mush is the richest person in the world and I imagine that other wealty people are quietly competing with him (perhaps <a href="https://en.wikipedia.org/wiki/Carlos_Slim" target="_blank">Carlos Slim Hel&uacute;</a>, the second richest man in the world&mdash;but maybe not).</p>